indrayam/nerd-notes/MAP.md

-# Map to guide me through the "Clouds"
+# Technology Roadmap
-I would like to think of this file as a map that will hopefully help me guide through the sometimes maddening lanes-and-bylanes of the Public Clouds!
-If I was a rookie starting off in the IT industry as a Software Engineer today, I would need a map like this to help me better understand the services that the "Big 3" (AWS, GCP and Azure) offer!
-There is a good chance I will not be able to go through every single one of these *points-of-interest* on the map in detail.
+I would like to think of this file as a map that will hopefully help me guide through the sometimes maddening lanes-and-bylanes of technologies sloshing along the IT shores demanding attention!
+I created this to help me better understand the services that the **Big 3** ([AWS](https://aws.amazon.com), [GCP](https://cloud.google.com) and [Azure](https://azure.microsoft.com)) offer!
+There is a good chance I will not be able to go through every single one of these *points-of-interest* on the map any time soon.
 And that's ok.
-I just want to know when I get lost :wink:
+I just want to know I am not getting lost :wink:

 Things that I have spent time on will be marked with a ~~strikethough~~